-In this edition of Podcast of the Week we are going to cover Johaan Hari (TW: @johannhari101) on the Joe Rogan Experience (JRE).
+In this edition of Podcast of the Week, we are going to cover Johaan Hari (TW: @johannhari101) on the Joe Rogan Experience (JRE).

-This podcast exemplifies what makes then so wide reaching and why its beneficial to listen to many different people that don’t buy into a niche all the time.
+This podcast exemplifies what makes then so wide-reaching and why it's beneficial to listen to many different people that don’t buy into a niche all the time.
 Going into this I knew absolutely nothing about what this would be about or what ideas would be covered.
 A little background on Johaan Hari.
-He is the author of two New York Times bestsellers of: Chasing the Scream and most recently Lost Connections.
-These books circle around themes and he has given TED talks on these ideas as well.
+He is the author of two New York Times bestsellers of Chasing the Scream and most recently Lost Connections.
+These books circle around themes, and he has given TED talks on these ideas as well.
 I'll put all links for you to follow and explore on your own!

 In the conversation, it covers topics from both books mentioned and good commentary with what are some of the issues in modern society.
 There's a point I want to emphasize on the episode were Hari brings up many negatives to the use of anti-depressant drugs.
 But puts a caveat on that point saying that if the benefits out way the negative then keep using them.
-I think this distinction is important and in researching this post some of the criticism on the book missed that point which he did state but with less emphasis.
+I think this distinction is necessary and in researching this post, some of the criticism on the book missed that point which he did state but with less emphasis.

 One of the more exciting parts of the podcast is the discussion turns to how to change the norms that cause people to have anxiety and depression.
 He If you're a frequent listener of the JRE you know that he is a complete believer in picking yourself up by your bootstraps.
 That was grinding it out for yourself will allow you to accomplish your goals or dreams.
 Hari, on the other hand, says that humans do much better when able to contextualize within a group to achieve a shared vision.
 Joe pushes back on this premise because what his experiences are.